SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Logo image
 Parameters:
 - suppress_company_name(boolean) Hides company name if an image logo isn't set
+- use_account_default(boolean) User can opt in to fetch company name from Accounts default
 - override_inherited_src(boolean) If true, use src from logo widget rather than src inherited from settings or template.
 - src(String) Populates the src attribute of the img tag
 - alt(String) Sets the default alt text for the image